 Serving as a distant site consulting physician to offer services and follow-up visits to patients through offices or at the hospital, either through videoconferencing or through store-and-forward technologies.

-Contracting with a telemedicine services company to offer consultations to their current or new patients.
-The practitioner must be aware of all appropriate state and federal regulations regarding the establishment of a valid patient-physician relationship, including those related to prescribing and the need for an in-person physical examination or a face-to-face (videoconference) exam.
+Contracting with a telehealth services company to offer consultations to their current or new patients.
+The practitioner must be aware of all appropriate state and federal regulations regarding the establishment of a valid patient–physician relationship, including those related to prescribing and the need for an in-person physical examination or a face-to-face (videoconference) exam.
 Furthermore, physicians must ensure that such services are offered consistent with state laws and regulations.
 See AMA's policy H-480.946 Coverage of and Payment for Telemedicine.